sebsto/xcodeinstall/README.md

 ## How to install

 Most of you are not interest by the source code.
-To install the brinary, use [homebrew] package manager and install a custom tap.
+To install the brinary, use [homebrew](https://brew.sh) package manager and install a custom tap, then install the package.

 First, install the custom tap.
 This is a one-time operation.